 The 2021 edition of the UCLG World Council held in Barcelona from 15 to 18 November saw the official presentation of a letter of agreement between UCLG and the Office of the UN High Commissioner for Human Rights (OHCHR).
 This landmark document (advanced through the CSIPDHR coordination) contains ten points setting a common agenda for cooperation and concrete action.
 Accordingly, this document will play a key role in advancing the “local governments and human rights” agenda in the coming period.

-The letter of agreement was presented to the UCLG World Council by the UN High Commissioner for Human Rights, Michelle Bachellet.
+The letter of agreement was presented to the UCLG World Council by the former UN High Commissioner for Human Rights, Michelle Bachellet.
 In her intervention to the UCLG World Council, the High Commissioner recalled how local governments are at the forefront in addressing key social demands, promoting people-centred approaches that help ti renew the idea and practice of social contract.
 The High Commissioner highlighted several examples of meaningful local practices in key areas such as the inclusion of migrants, access to adequate housing or women rights.

 The High Commissioner stressed how the existing cooperation between the OHCHR and UCLG would be strengthened through the adoption of this letter of agreement, compiling 10 cooperation pathways and action proposals.
 These include: organizing regular meetings with local governments; organizing training and capacity building events; promoting good practices.
 The letter of agreement will also contribute to the vision inscribed in the “Our Common Agenda” roadmap by the UN Secretary General, towards achieving a more inclusive multilateral system.

 The words of the High Commissioner received an enthusiastic reception by members of the UCLG World Council, including the leadership of our Committee (which was also present and took an active role in the event).